OfficeDev/office-scripts-docs/docs/includes/platform-requirements.md

 To use Office Scripts, you'll need the following.

 1. Excel for Windows, for Mac, or on the web.
+    1. The [Action Recorder](../overview/excel.md#action-recorder-web-only) is only available in Excel on the web.
 1. OneDrive for Business.
 1. Any commercial or educational Microsoft 365 license with access to the Microsoft 365 Office desktop apps, such as: